Pupil Premium Funding

 The following areas of focus have been planned.
 We are confident these strategies will continue to raise achievement and improve the life chances for our pupil premium students.

-- Using 4 graduate tutors, provide one to one or small group support for all pupil premium students and LAC with low literacy and numeracy
+- Using 3 graduate tutors, provide one to one or small group support in English and maths for disadvantaged students.

-- Regularly review the curriculum for all students in receipt of pupil premium to provide the broad and balanced offer that prepares them for life beyond Redborne.
+- Regularly review the curriculum for disadvantaged students to provide a broad and balanced offer that prepares them for life beyond Redborne.